 DURING THE TIME OFF

-During the time of volunteer will have chance to visit some places like;
+During the time off volunteers have a chance to visit some places like:

 Eingeschränkter Internet Zugang

 Wir besitzen Tiere